The Bankrate promise

-If you use credit cards, you’re going to receive credit card bills and will need to know how to pay them.
+If you use credit cards, you will receive credit card bills and need to know how to pay them.

 Should you make online credit card payments, or pay by phone?
 Is it possible to visit an ATM and pay a credit card bill with cash?
 Can you pay a credit card bill with another credit card?

-A lot of people make online credit card payments every month; many also automate their credit card payments to make the process even easier.
+Most people make credit card payments online, and many set up auto-pay to make the process even easier.
 But not everyone knows that there are strategies you can use to pay off your balances more quickly, save on interest and improve your credit score.

 When should I pay my credit card bill?